 The SnoShark-STD is designed with features to help you get back on the road quickly.
-The non-abrasive paddle with a built-in ice scraper is extra-wide, so it can handle cleaning snow or ice off of larger areas at once.
-The extendable handle has two locking positions, 30 inches and 39 inches, that you can choose depending on the size of your vehicle.
-At under two pounds, it's lightweight and easy to store—it collapses to 20 inches, so you can fit it in your trunk or backseat until the next time you need it.
-Although pricier than other options, the SnoShark does come with a lifetime warranty.
+The non-abrasive paddle with a built-in ice scraper is extra-wide, so it can handle cleaning snow or ice off larger areas at once.
+The extendable handle has two locking positions—30 inches and 39 inches—that you can choose, depending on the size of your vehicle.
+At under 2 pounds, it's lightweight and easy to store: It collapses to 20 inches, so you can fit it in your trunk or backseat until the next time you need it.

 Best for Trucks: Birdrock Home Snow MOOver 55" Extendable Foam Snow Brush and Ice Scraper

 Similar in features to the Snow Joe Original Snow Broom, the Birdrock Snow MOOver is designed to push or pull heavy, wet snow from every surface of your car.
 What sets this product apart is its 270-degree pivoting head, which allows you to get the optimal angles for hard-to-reach places, It also extends up to 55 inches (3 more inches than the Snow Joe), giving you extra length for trucks and larger vehicles, and keeping you at a nice distance to avoid getting wet!
 It also has a removable flat ice scraper with jaws for thick ice, so two people can do the work of clearing your car at the same time.